 Why did Russia change its mind?

 The Russian leadership has argued that Ukraine’s EU DCFTA was in some way a surprise, and that it was not properly consulted.
 In fact, the EU held regular summits with Russia from 1991 onwards, including detailed briefings on Ukraine’s EU integration efforts.

-I myself visited Moscow, as British Ambassador to Kyiv, in 2009.
+Long before the Russia-Ukraine war, I visited Moscow, as British Ambassador to Kyiv, in 2009.
 Why, I wondered, was Russia so relaxed about Ukraine’s relationship with the EU, which ran contrary to Russia’s efforts to build its own Moscow-dominated “Customs Union” with other former Soviet states?
 I called on the head of Russia’s Ukraine department in the Ministry of Foreign Affairs and asked him if Russia minded Ukraine getting closer to the EU.
 ‘Not at all,’ he said.
 ‘Of course we would rather they joined our Customs Union, but it’s up to them.’